astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/comparison/tuples.md

 `Eq` and `NotEq` have unique behavior compared to other operators in lexicographic comparisons.
 Specifically, for `Eq`, if any non-equal pair exists within the tuples being compared, we can immediately conclude that the tuples are not equal.
-Conversely, for `NotEq`, if any equal pair exists, we can determine that the tuples are unequal.
+Conversely, for `NotEq`, if any non-equal pair exists, we can determine that the tuples are unequal.

 In contrast, with operators like `<` and `>`, the comparison must consider each pair of elements